NYULibraries/login/CONTRACT.md

 {"id":1,"username":"username",...,"identities":[{...},...]}
 ```

-Finally, you are able to access the user information by running a request for the user resource as a `json`.
+Finally, you are able to access the user information by running a request for the user resource as `json`.

 This is an example request, to be replaced with appropriate values.
 ```